awsdocs/amazon-kendra-developer-guide/doc_source/data-source-workdocs.md

    1. Choose **Next**\.

 1. On the **Review and create** page, check that the information you have entered is correct and then select **Add data source**\.
+You can also choose to edit your information from this page\.
 Your data source will appear on the **Data sources** page once it is added successfully\.

 ------
-#### [ WorkDocsConfiguration API ]
+#### [ API ]

 **To connect Amazon Kendra to Amazon WorkDocs**

 You must specify the following using the [WorkDocsConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_WorkDocsConfiguration.html) API:
-+ **Amazon WorkDocs directory ID**—You must specify the organization ID of your Amazon WorkDocs directory\.
++ **Amazon WorkDocs directory ID**—Specify the organization ID of your Amazon WorkDocs directory\.
 You can find the organization ID in the AWS Directory Service by going to **Active Directory** and then **Directories**\.
-+ **IAM role**—You must provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the WorkDocs connector and Amazon Kendra\.
++ **IAM role**—Provide an IAM role with permissions to access your Secrets Manager secret and to call the required public APIs for the WorkDocs connector and Amazon Kendra\.
 For more information, see [IAM roles for WorkDocs data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 You can also add the following optional features:
 +  **Change log**—Whether Amazon Kendra should use the WorkDocs data source change log mechanism to determine if a document must be added, updated, or deleted in the index\.
 **Note**
 Use the change log if you don’t want Amazon Kendra to scan all of the documents\.
 If your change log is large, it might take Amazon Kendra less time to scan the documents in the WorkDocs data source than to process the change log\.
 If you are syncing your WorkDocs data source with your index for the first time, all documents are scanned\.
-+  **Inclusion and exclusion filters**—You can specify whether to include documents and document comments\.
++  **Inclusion and exclusion filters**—Specify whether to include documents and document comments\.
 You can also specify regular expression patterns to include or exclude documents and document comments\.
 Each comment is indexed as a separate document\.
 **Note**
 If you specify an inclusion filter, only content that matches the inclusion filter is indexed\.
 Any document that doesn’t match the inclusion filter isn’t indexed\.
 If you specify an inclusion and exclusion filter, documents that match the exclusion filter are not indexed, even if they match the inclusion filter\.
-+  **Context filtering**—You can choose to filter a user’s results based on their user or group access to documents\.
++  **Context filtering**—Choose to filter a user’s results based on their user or group access to documents\.
 For more information, see [User context filtering for WorkDocs data sources](https://docs.aws.amazon.com/kendra/latest/dg/user-context-filter.html)\.
-+  **Field mappings**—You can choose to map your WorkDocs data source fields to your Amazon Kendra index fields\.
++  **Field mappings**—Choose to map your WorkDocs data source fields to your Amazon Kendra index fields\.
 For more information, see [Mapping data source fields](https://docs.aws.amazon.com/kendra/latest/dg/field-mapping.html)\.

 ------